-Jesus said, “If you ask anything in my name, I will do it for you so that the Father’s glory will be shown through the Son.”
-Expecting results in prayer could not be explained more clearly!
+Jesus said, “If you ask anything in my name, I will do it for you so that the Father’s glory will be demonstrated through the Son.”
+Expecting results in prayer could not be explained more clearly or convincingly!
 If we ask in His name, He will grant our requests.

-The problem, then, seems to be either/or.
-Either our prayers are not consistent with what is included in the “name” of Jesus or we are not asking.
-To “ask in His name” means that our prayer requests are consistent with What and Who Jesus represented.
-If when I pray, I know that God cannot and will not be able to bless what I am asking for, or if my request will not honor and glorify Him, I cannot expect Him to grant my request when I pray.
+The problem, then, seems to be if/or.
+If our prayers are not consistent with what is represented in the “name” Jesus, we cannot expect Him to grant our requests.
+To “ask in His name” means that our prayers are consistent with what and Who Jesus represented and what He taught His disciples.
+If, when I pray, I know that God cannot and will not be able to bless what I am asking for, and ultimately honor Him, I cannot expect Him to meet my prayers.

-Prayer: Help us, Heavenly Father, to understand what it means to “ask in Your name” so that when we pray in faith believing, we can expect Your blessings.
+Prayer: Help us, Heavenly Father, to “ask in Your name” so that when we pray, in faith believing, we can expect Your blessings.
+May our prayers reflect Your will.
 In Jesus’ Name, Amen.